 Please contact us if you have a further enquiry about record and data ownership.

-In general these species records may be used by:
+Species records may also be used by:

-- Naturalists interested in species distributions and occurrences;
+- Naturalists interested in species distributions and occurrences.

-- Those in education including anyone carrying out an undergraduate project;
+- Those in education including anyone carrying out an undergraduate project

 - CBDC Partners, ie local authorities

 - Ecologists and consultants as part of the planning and development process.